Flomax Patient Tips

 - Do not crush, chew or open Flomax capsules.

-- Stand up slowly and not in an area where injury is likely if you fall over.
-Talk to your doctor if you are experiencing a significant drop in blood pressure when you stand up.
+- Flomax may make you feel dizzy, especially when going from a lying down or sitting position to standing.
+Stand up slowly and not in an area where an injury is likely if you fall over.
+Remove any potential fall hazards (such as loose rugs) from your home.
+Talk to your doctor if you constantly experience dizziness when standing up.

 - Since BPH and prostate cancer can coexist, talk to your doctor about screening for prostate cancer.

 - Talk to a doctor or pharmacist before you take any other medications with Flomax, including those bought over-the-counter, because some may not be compatible with Flomax.

 - Talk to your doctor if you experience any worrying side effects from Flomax including a sustained erection of more than a few hours duration.